-With reference to the announcement of the Company dated 29 November 2019, the Directors was in the progress of looking for a suitable property for new headquarter in Yixing in order to cope with the business expansion of the Group.
-While high degree of uncertainties in the properties market followed by Chinese government have strengthened its control in recent years, the Directors is cautious about the timing of having such long-term investment.
-Save for the establishment of the new headquarter, the Group did not have other plans for material investments or capital assets as of 31 December 2022.
+With reference to the announcement of the company dated 29 November 2019, the Directors was in the progress of looking for a suitable property for new headquarter in Yixing in order to cope with the business expansion of the Group.
+While high degree of uncertainties in the properties market followed by Chinese government have strengthened its control, which results in prolonged downturn in the recent years.
+Therefore, the Directors are cautious about the timing of having such long-term investment.
+Instead, the Group has identified a suitable business premise to cope with the business expansion on 2024.
+The Group intends to establish a multimedia and project exhibition centers in the business premise which will provide additional working spaces to the staff and demonstrate our core stregthens to the customers.
+The Directors believes that the center is designed for interactive and high-touch experiences for the potential and existing custormers.
+Save for the above, the Group did not have other plans for material investments or capital assets as of 31 December 2023.